bdeshi/XYAHKLiveFilter/readme.md

 ```
 * That's it!
 Now just click the CTB or trigger the UDC and filter away!
 (Don't forget to read about usage & options below.)
 * Don't forget to modify the path in that script to match the actual path of the exe.
-  Also you can modify it even further to run the source ahk itself via the AutoHotkey interpreter.
 * See [ctb.md](/ctb.md) to learn about better CTB integration.

 ###USAGE:
 * By default, the filterbox pops up and stays over the right edge of the AB (addressbar), enabling AB if needed.<br/>
   See `$SyncToAB` in [**OPTIONS**](#options) below for more details.
 * Press the focus hotkey (default:<kbd>CTRL</kbd>+<kbd>\`</kbd>) to focus the filterbox and <kbd>TAB</kbd>
-  to refocus main XY window. (ofcourse mouse can be used instead too.)<br/>
+  to refocus main XY window. (of course mouse can be used instead too.)<br/>
   See `$FocusHotkey` in [**OPTIONS**](#options) below for more details.
 * Press <kbd>ESCAPE</kbd> while the filterbox is focused to close it. (also quits automatically when parent XY window is closed.)
 * You might get pattern errors while entering complex/RegExp patterns.
 In that case, check the **P** checkbox to pause livemode,